Ready to Change Your Life as an Adult with ADHD?

 - Develop strategies and skills for coping with hyperactivity and impulsivity

-- Communicate effectively with people affected by your ADHD / ADD so that you can develop a partnership in managing your Attention Deficit Disorder
+- Communicate effectively with people affected by your ADHD so that you can develop a partnership in managing your Attention Deficit Hyperactivity Disorder

-- Recognize the symptoms and impact of ADD in your life (the ones you might not have realized were part of your ADD)
+- Recognize the symptoms and impact of ADHD in your life (the ones you might not have realized were part of your ADHD)

 - Develop a sense of self-esteem so that you don’t lose track of your strengths